Movatterモバイル変換

 Main article:From Here to the Great Unknown

-Prior to her death, Presley had recorded audio tapes for a memoir.[37]
-Her daughter, Riley Keough, completed writing the details on the tapes in book form following her mother's death.[38][37][39]
-In addition to preparing the memoir, Riley narrated its audiobook version, which includes “Never-before-heard recollections” through Presley's voice.[37]
-The cover of the memoir, titledFrom Here to the Great Unknown features a photo of a young Presley with her father on the cover.[40]
-Presley and her daughter Riley are both credited as the book's authors.[40]From Here to the Great Unknown was released on October 8, 2024, through Random House.[41][42]
+Prior to her death, Presley recorded a series of audio tapes for a memoir.[37]
+Her daughter, Riley Keough, completed the manuscript using the material on those tapes following her mother's death.[38][37][39]
+In addition to preparing the memoir, Riley narrated its audiobook version, which includes "Never-before-heard recollections" in Presley's own voice.[37]
+The memoir, titledFrom Here to the Great Unknown, features a photograph of a young Presley with her father on the cover.[40]
+Presley and Riley are both credited as the book's authors.[40]From Here to the Great Unknown was released on October 8, 2024, through Random House.[41][42]

 Charity work and humanitarian efforts

 Presley joinedOprah Winfrey and herAngel Network and was active in therelief efforts after Hurricane Katrina devastatedNew Orleans and surrounding areas.
-Presley gave a helping hand in Memphis, Tennessee.
+She volunteered in Memphis, Tennessee.
 "I'm here", she said, "because I definitely needed to do something, and it just so happens this is where I'm from.
 I'm going to do everything I can.
 People need help—this is a huge catastrophe and everyone needs to stand up."
 Her first stop was a food bank, where, with the help ofFedEx andKroger, Presley loaded a truck with groceries.
-Then it was time for a pit stop atTarget for toiletries and clothes.
+She then stopped atTarget for toiletries and clothes.
 "I thought I was going to grab a couple things at the store", Presley said, "and I ended up filling up a truck.
 I went a little crazy."

-Presley's final destination was theGrand Casino Convention Center in Mississippi to distribute the supplies to people who had lost everything.
+Presley's final destination was theGrand Casino Convention Center in Mississippi, where she distributed supplies to people who had lost everything.
 One evacuee said, "I really appreciate everything Ms. Presley is doing for us.
 We have nothing, so we're very grateful for everything she's doing."[44]
-In 2011 Presley became a patron of the Dream Factory, a charity based inHainault, London.[45][46]
+In 2011, Presley became a patron of the Dream Factory, a charity based inHainault, London.[45][46]

 Grammy Foundation

-On November 11, 2005, Presley participated in a Grammy SoundCheck at LA'sHouse of Blues, during which she and other industry professionals met with a group of music students to discuss career opportunities available to them within the music industry.[49]
+On November 11, 2005, Presley participated in a Grammy SoundCheck at LA'sHouse of Blues, where she and other industry professionals met with music students to discuss career opportunities within the music industry.[49]

 Personal life

-In 2005, Presley allowed the public a brief look into her personal life, appearing in the TV movieElvis by the Presleys.[52]
+In 2005, Presley allowed the public a brief look into her personal life by appearing in the television filmElvis by the Presleys.[50]

 Between 2010 and 2016, Presley lived in a 15th-century manor house inRotherfield, East Sussex, England, 15 miles east ofSaint Hill Manor, the British headquarters of the Church of Scientology.[51]